aeife/enj/README.md

 All configuration for *enj* is stored in the `.enj` file in your user home directory.

 #### Change the current configuration
-TYou can change the current *enj* configuration with the following command:
+You can change the current *enj* configuration with the following command:

     enj config